hatz2/PhoenixAPI/README.md

 }
 ```

-* Description: Simulates a received packet from the game server.
+* `Description`: Simulates a received packet from the game server.
 * `packet`: The packet to get received, in this case it simulates client side getting 1kkk of gold.
 ```json
 {